Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

 The procedure for adding the three **example** sets of data are outlined
 below:

 1. Download the script ‘Upload_data_FL_Crop_BMP_dataset’ to a folder of your choice.

 2. Create two new folders within the chosen folder, ‘/Data’ and ‘/Updated’.

 3. Copy the files to be updated to the ‘Data’ folder.
 Most often, this would just be a single BMP dataset that already is partially completed.
 For demonstration purposes, we use the dataset ‘FL_BMP_UFGA8201_peanut_partial.xlsx’.

-4. Copy the source data file, which may be CSV or XLSX format.
+4. Copy the source data file, which may be in CSV or XLSX format.
 For demonstration purposes, copy two files to the ‘Data’ folder:

    1. ‘Gainesville_1982_updates.xlsx’

    2. ‘Weather_Gainesville_1982.csv’

 5. Open the R script ‘Upload_data_FL_Crop_BMP_dataset’ in RStudio.

 6. If not already loaded, install the package openxlsx2 from Tools -\> Install packages …

-7. Edit the list ‘set_list’ to contain the name of the BMP dataset that will be receive additional data.
+7. Edit the list ‘set_list’ to contain the name of the BMP dataset that will receive the additional data.

 8. Run the script from RStudio by entering ‘alt-ctrl-r’ or navigating through the menu bar to Code -\> Run Region -\> Run All.

 9. The script should run, outputting a few lines of information to assist possible de-bugging.

 10. Navigate to the folder ‘/Updated’ and examine the workbook file to ensure that it was updated.
 The three target sheets were:

     1. ‘W2.
 Daily Weather Data’

     2. ‘O2.
 Yield Summary’

     3. ‘E7.
 Fertilizer’

 This completes the basic process for uploading data to Crop BMP workbooks.